-What is William "Refrigerator" Perry's net worth?
+What is William "The Refrigerator" Perry's net worth?

 Early Life and High School

-William Perry was born on December 16, 1962 in Aiken, South Carolina as the tenth of 12 children of school dietitian Inez and house painter Hollie.
+William Perry was born on December 16, 1962, in Aiken, South Carolina, as the tenth of 12 children of school dietitian Inez and house painter Hollie.
 He has seven brothers and four sisters.
-Growing up, Perry was a hefty kid, and by the time he was 11 he already weighed 200 pounds.
+Growing up, Perry was a hefty kid, and by the time he was 11, he already weighed 200 pounds.
 To silence the bullies, he took advantage of his physique and got into athletics.

-As a teenager at Aiken High School, Perry played as a nose guard on the school football team and did track and field.
+As a teenager at Aiken High School, Perry played as a nose guard on the school football team and competed in track and field.
 During an exercise in which his coach told all the fastest players to line up for a 100-yard dash, Perry was timed as the sixth-fastest runner on the team.
 He also competed in shot put, posting a top throw of nearly 54 feet.

 Collegiate Career